-- the only fund asset that may be used as security for the borrowing is the asset that the fund is acquiring with the borrowed money; - the asset acquired must be an asset which the fund could ordinarily and lawfully acquire (for example, the fund is prohibited from acquiring assets which do not satisfy the sole purpose test in section 62 of the SIS Act this stays the same even though the fund is borrowing to acquire the asset); - the terms on which the asset is acquired must meet strict requirements set out in superannuation law.
+- the only fund asset that may be used as security for the borrowing is the asset that the fund is acquiring with the borrowed money; - the asset acquired must be an asset which the fund could ordinarily and lawfully acquire (for example, the fund is prohibited from acquiring assets which do not satisfy the sole purpose test in section 62 of the SIS Act - this stays the same even though the fund is borrowing to acquire the asset); - the terms on which the asset is acquired must meet strict requirements set out in superannuation law.

 The risks associated with any investment (as described generally under "Details of risks: General" at paragraph 4 above) increase when made using borrowed money.
 You should always obtain professional advice before making any such investment.
-The trustee is required to hold money and other assets of the fund separately from those which it holds personally.